demisto/content/Packs/SysAid/Integrations/SysAid/README.md

 ### sysaid-service-record-template-get
 ***
 Gets the template of a service record.
-It is recommended to filter the results by the wanted fields.
+Cortex XSOAR recommends filtering the results by the desired fields.

 #### Base Command